bitsgofer/gowat/channel-in-test/README.md

 when I was looking at the problem.

 What I expected was: calling `Fatalf` would fail my test there, w/o any complications (the same way `log.Fatalf` would terminate code).
-This is, obviously, wrong.
+This was proven wrong, however.

 ## Debug